 Together, these men had a great idea: Let’s research the muscle structure of your average cow, focusing on the cheaper cuts, and seeing if there might be some hidden value in there.

 The duo, with the help of the National Cattleman’s Beef Association, researched new cuts of meat from parts of the animal that would have otherwise been turned into hamburger.
 In the largest study of its kind in 2000, the scientists tested 5,600 muscles for flavor and tenderness.
 They found 39 worth their time.

 Sounds like a weirdly specific line of work.
-Guessed who helped fund that research?
-That's right, the beef checkoff program, which quickly saw dividends from this work.
+Guess who helped fund that research?
+That’s right, the beef checkoff program, which quickly saw dividends from this work.

 See, in 2002, these guys hit the jackpot: They uncovered an impressive new cut of meat called a flat iron steak, an inch-high cut of meat from the shoulder area of the cow, a place more traditionally associated with cheaper chuck beef that’s ground into burger.

 Essentially, the researchers discovered that if the connective tissue of the cow was trimmed off in a certain way (as shown in this clip), the cut of meat left behind was flavorful and punched above its weight class compared to more costly types of steak.

 “Supposedly named because it looks like an old-fashioned metal flat iron, the flat iron steak is uniform in thickness and rectangular in shape,” Johnson said in a 2007 press release about the research.
 “The only variation is the cut into the middle where the connective tissue has been removed.”